mag16/Shopify-Developer-Intern-Challenge/README.md

 - Edit an item: provide the id to the url (PUT request) to localhost:3000/inventory/:id and change item name or description.

 - Delete an item: provide the id to the url (DELETE request) to localhost:3000/inventory/:id.
 This returns the id that was deleted.
 Run a (GET request) to get new list with deleted item removed.

+## Ability to create warehouses/locations and assign inventory to specific locations

+- Post a location: localhost:3000/locations with request body of "name": "name of location", "location":"address of location" to (POST).

+- Get all locations: after adding a couple of locations with a Post request we can now get all locations with a get request (GET) to localhost:3000/locations.

+- We can then get id's of each location and add items to them (with ids) or manually to (POST) localhost:3000/locations/:id.